-The missile successfully engaged aerial threats during the combat system ship qualification trial of the Nimitz-class aircraft carrier USS Theodore Roosevelt in May this year.
+The missile successfully engaged aerial threats during the combat system ship qualification trial of the Nimitz-class aircraft carrier USS Theodore Roosevelt in May 2014.

 Evolved Sea Sparrow Missile (ESSM) (RIM-162) development details

-The NATO Sea Sparrow programme began in 1990.
-The propulsion system was jointly developed by Alliant Techsystems (ATK) and NAMMO / Raufoss of Norway, under an agreement with Raytheon.
-The development began at ATK's allegany ballistics laboratory in 1995.
-Raytheon delivered the first production ESSM to the US Navy in 2002 and the missile entered into service in 2004.
+The Nato Sea Sparrow programme began in 1990.
+The propulsion system was jointly developed by Alliant Techsystems (ATK) and NAMMO / Raufoss of Norway under an agreement with Raytheon.
+The development began at ATK’s Allegany ballistics laboratory in 1995.
+Raytheon delivered the first production ESSM to the US Navy in 2002 and the missile entered service in 2004.

 Raytheon received a contract from Abu Dhabi Ship Building (ADSB) in October 2004 to deliver MK56 ESSM vertical launching systems (VLS) for four Baynunah class corvettes of the UAE Navy.